 Pew Hispanic Center 2011 National Survey […]

 The Latin American Databank features a collection of roughly 1500 studies from South American, Central American, and Caribbean countries, as well as Mexico and Puerto Rico.
-Data from these diverse regions has been archived by the LAD since the late 1980s in a joint project with the Center for Latin American and Caribbean Studies at the University of Connecticut.
+Data from these diverse regions has been archived by the LAD since the late 1980s in a joint project with the Center for Latin American and Caribbean Studies at Cornell University.

 Surveys from the 1950s to the present day are included in the archive.
-Each country has its […]
+Each country has its own featured […]

 The Office of Public Opinion Research Collection, established by Hadley Cantril, spans the turbulent years of World War II.
 The first survey took place less than a year after Germany invaded Poland, the United States having yet to enter the fray.
 The final survey was completed after German surrender, but before Japanese surrender.